audiBookning/sample-nestjs-stripe/README.md

 ## Notes

-- The whole stripe code is in the `StripeAppModule`.

-- The stripe code is in 5 different modules, each with controllers controlling some "main" routes with its own service (used at this time only for the Webhooks), implementing different strategies.
+- The stripe code of the different subscription strategies is in 5 different modules, each with a controller managing some "main" routes and with its own service (used at this time only for the Webhooks).

-- Leave only one module imported in the app.module by uncommenting it (comment the others) to avoid well deserved instabilities when using the @golevelup/nestjs-stripe module.
+- The StrategyModule is used just to dynamically load the different strategy modules depending on the env variable `STRIPE_STRATEGY`, so as to avoid well deserved instabilities when instantiating multiple times the @golevelup/nestjs-stripe module.

 - Their controllers are: